bonnierpolska/devourer/README.md

 Please read CONTRIBUTORS file before submitting a pull request.
 We use Travis CI.
-The targets are 10.00 for lint 10.00 and 100% for coverage, as well as building sphinx docs. respectively.
+The targets are 10.00 for lint 10.00 and 100% for coverage, as well as building sphinx docs.
 You will need to `pip install -r requirements.txt` to do it.

 ```
 pylint devourer --rcfile=.pylintrc